Wisesofthemall/Filmzee/README.md

 - [ ] add Comments Section
 - [ ] add Repost Functionality
 - [ ] add Image Expander when User Click an image
+- [ ] wrap the images in a div tag

 # Blockers